 Were you hurt in a workplace accident or diagnosed with an occupational illness?
 Workers’ compensation laws allow qualifying employees in the Carolinas to receive workers’ compensation benefits while they heal.
 However, the rules vary from state to state, so it’s important to reach out to an experienced workers’ compensation lawyer to learn how to access all of the benefits you’re entitled to.

-Read on for answers or watch the video below to some of the most frequently asked questions from the experienced South Carolina workers’ comp attorneys at Stewart Law Offices.
+Read on for answers or watch the video below for some of the most frequently asked questions from the experienced South Carolina workers’ comp attorneys at Stewart Law Offices.

 What is Workers’ Compensation?